zxc7563598/php-error-log/README.md

 An error logging component using the Chain of Responsibility pattern.
 Supports multiple output channels like local files, remote APIs, and console logs—ideal for flexible and scalable logging strategies.

+**This project has been parsed by Zread.
+If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-error-log)**

 ## Installation

 Install via Composer: